a11ywatch/node-iframe/README.md

 const {
   configureCacheControl,
   configureResourceControl,
-  configureTemplates,
+  configureTemplates
 } = require("node-iframe");

 // optional: configure if elements should be inlined, cors, etc, this combines with the `config` param configureResourceControl({
   inline: { script: true, link: false },
-  cors: { script: true },
+  cors: { script: true }
 });
 // optional: configure cache-control, to disable cache set `disabled` to true - check https://github.com/node-cache/node-cache#options
 // for more options and info